bendourthe/computer-vision/Python/README.md

 #### Example

 Screenshot of the img_annotation code in use.
-TEach red cross indicates a landmarks manually selected. he algorithm loops on the data set chosen and the correspoding 2D coordinates of each landmarks will then be saved and exported in a csv file.
+Each red cross indicates a landmarks manually selected.
+The algorithm loops on the data set chosen and the correspoding 2D coordinates of each landmarks will then be saved and exported in a csv file.

 ![Alt text](curv-motion-capture/img/img_annotation_example.jpg "Output sample")